cwmohit/cwmohit/README.md

 - 💬 Ask me about React and any webd tech related stuff
 - 📫 How to reach me: [Linkedin - Mohit Kandhari](https://www.linkedin.com/in/mohit-kandhari-455a48186/)
 - 😄 Pronouns: He/His
-- ⚡ Fun fact:I wrote my program in 1st semester even i didn't know what is going on.
+- ⚡ Fun fact: I wrote my first program in 1st semester even i didn't know what is going on.